-III.3.A - Attach the gooseneck (8) at the convenient height (§ III 1) with the 2 corresponding slide screws (see § III.2.B), washers and locknuts (5).
-Tightening torque must be 1 daN/m.

-III.3.B - Bend the aluminium gooseneck side plates (12) with clamps to accurately camber them to the mast shape.
-During bending please protect the plates from dings and dents.

-III.3.C - Draw lead lines for drilling ( $\emptyset$ 5mm 13/64" drill) on the side plates (12) (suggested jig drill on annexe 1).
-Press the side plates on the mast with clamps ( please protect the plates with any convenient means).
-There should have at least 6 pop rivets (13) on the mast on each side plate (12).
+- III.3.A Attach the gooseneck (8) at the convenient height (§ III 1) with the 2 corresponding slide screws (see § III.2.B), washers and locknuts (5).
+Tightening torque must be 1 to 1.5 daN/m. - III.3.B Bend the aluminium gooseneck side plates (12) with clamps to accurately camber them to the mast shape.
+During bending please protect the plates from dings and dents. - III.3.C Screw the sideplates (13) onto the gooseneck.
+Would the sideplates be too long, they can be re-cut if necessary, keeping in mind too much length is always better than too little. - III.3.D Draw lead lines for drilling (Ø5 mm 13/64" drill) on the side plates (12) (suggested jig drill provided) and machine holes so that the conical heads of the pop rivets will be flush with the surface of the side plates.
+Press the side plates on the mast with clamps (please protect the plates with any convenient means).
+There should have at least 8 pop rivets (13) on the mast on each side plate (12).